ExpenseBot

 1. Paper logbook — Record date, destination, purpose, and odometer readings.
 The CRA's traditional requirement, but easy to forget.

 2. Spreadsheet — Use a Google Sheets template with columns for date, start/end locations, purpose, and km driven.
+If you prefer automation, the Google Sheets expense tracker imports receipts from Gmail directly into your spreadsheet.

 3. GPS apps — Auto-record drives but drain battery and track all driving (personal included).